 School district fiscal year (2019-20): The budget increased Education aid by more than \$1 billion which included a \$618 million dollar increase in Foundation Aid.
-The new Education Aid total was \$27.9 billion - an increase of 3.8%.
-The budget directed a majority of such additional funding (over 70%) to the State's more economically disadvantaged school districts.
+The new Education Aid total is \$27.9 billion - an increase of 3.8%.
+The budget direct a majority of such additional funding (over 70%) to the State's more economically disadvantaged school districts.

-School district fiscal year (2020-2021): Due to the below-described decrease in State revenues as a result of the COVID-19 pandemic, the State budget includes an increase of only \$95 million in State Aid (0.035% increase from the prior budget year), and Foundation Aid remains the same as the 2019-2020 fiscal year.
-While the budget actually includes a decrease in State aid (referred to as a "Pandemic Adjustment"), the decrease in State aid will be fully offset by the State's allocation of federal stimulus funds.
-Absent the federal stimulus funds, there would have been a \$1.127 billion decrease in State aid from the 2019-2020 year.
+School district fiscal year (2020-21): Due to the below-described decrease in State revenues as a result of the COVID-19 pandemic, the State budget included an increase of only \$95 million in State Aid (0.035% increase from the prior budget year), and Foundation Aid remained at essentially the same level as it was during the 2019-2020 fiscal year.
+While the budget actually included a decrease in State Aid (referred to as a "Pandemic Adjustment"), the decrease in State aid would be fully offset by the State's allocation of federal stimulus funds.
+Absent the federal stimulus funds, there would have been a \$1.127 billion decrease in State Aid from the 2019-2020 year.